rushton/pop-cipher/README.md

 2. figure out who the artist is
 3. take the first index (3) from the file name
 4. match the index to the nth (3rd) charater of the artist's name
-5. repeat for each index/artist combo
+5. repeat for each clip

 ## Using your own songs